It’s no secret the COVID Pandemic has put employees through tremendous stress.

 “Quarantining, isolating and social distancing is very contrary to every fiber of how we are created as human beings,” said Ward Blanchet, Founder and CEO of The Blanchard Institute, Catapult’s guest expert during May’s installment of Thinking Differently.
 “We’ve without a doubt been negatively impacted over the past few years.
 It’s important to gain insight on how that’s influenced society not only on a personal level but as organizations.”

 How do employers fit into this mix?
-How does this impact the workplace, and what can employers do to support employees?
+How does this impact to mental health affect the workplace, and what can employers do to support employees?

 The role of employers in mental health

 It’s important to recognize that professional stress does impact personal life, and vice-versa.
 Especially since burnout isn’t a new concept.

 “The harder you work, the more respectable you are in American society,” says Ward.
 When coupled with the isolation and instability presented by the pandemic, “people’s mental health and anxiety were thrown into overdrive.”

 It’s estimated that poor mental health and substance abuse annually contributes to $1 trillion in profit loss globally.
 That makes sense when you consider that clinical depression is the leading cause of global medical disability.

 Chronic stress is a leading cause of clinical depression and experiencing prolonged anxiety doesn’t support healthy brain functioning.